arturdoruch/js-list/README.md

 <input type="hidden" name="list__query-parameter-names" value="{page: \"page value\", sort: \"sort value\", limit: \"limit value\"}">
 ```

-or call global static method `FilterFormController.setQueryParameterNames()` with arguments:
+or call global static method `FilterForm.setQueryParameterNames()` with arguments:

  * `page` *string|object* A string with "page" query parameter name or object with all parameter names.
  * `sort` *string* The "sort" query parameter name.
 Is required when "page" argument is a string.